wilandrade/raytracer/README.md

 Additional:
 ==========
-* Scene customization
 I built a custom scene customization engine, which parses through custom script files to set up light, object and camera locations/materials, etc.

-* Practiced many design patterns in order to make the app easy to expand and manage like Singletons, Factories, etc.
+Practiced using many design patterns (Singletons, Factories, etc.) in order to make the app easy to expand and manage.